 Recent group exhibitions include the deCordova New England Biennial 2019, curated by Sarah Montross and Sam Adams, at the deCordova Museum in Lincoln, MA; American Genre, curated by Michelle Grabner, at the ICA in Portland, Maine, and Outside the Lines, a survey of contemporary abstract painting, curated by Bill Arning at the Contemporary Art Museum in Houston.
-Recent solo exhibitions include Liquid Terrain, 20 Years of Works on Paper by Eva Lundsager at the Sheldon Art Galleries in Saint Louis; Other Light Other Night at Van Doren Waxter, and Elsewhere: Eva Lundsager at the Academy Art Museum in Easton, MD, where her work was shown adjacent to an exhibition of her former teacher Anne Truitt.
+Recent solo exhibitions include Liquid Terrain, 20 Years of Works on Paper by Eva Lundsager at the Sheldon Art Galleries in Saint Louis; Other Light Other Night at Van Doren Waxter, and Elsewhere: Eva Lundsager at the Academy Art Museum in Easton, MD, where the exhibition was adjacent to an exhibition of work by her former teacher, Anne Truitt.

 Publications on her work include Ascendosphere by Regency Art Press, Eva Lundsager: New Paintings and Works on Paper by Greenberg Van Doren Gallery, and Other Light Other Night by Van Doren Waxter.
 Her work is in the permanent collections of the Dallas Art Museum, the Nerman Museum of Contemporary Art, the Saint Louis Art Museum, and the Whanki Foundation in Seoul, among others, and she has been honored with a Guggenheim Fellowship in Painting.